• Home

 Take-Two shares closed on April 13 at $201.36, giving the company a total market value of $37.28 billion.
 When markets opened on April 14, the stock jumped almost immediately.
 Within the first hour of trading, shares hit $207.78, pushing Take-Two's valuation to $38.48 billion.
 That's over $1 billion in added value before most people had finished their morning coffee.

 By end of day, shares settled at $205.10, bringing the total to $37.98 billion.
-Still a meaningful gain over the pre-leak close, and a clear signal that the revenue confirmation moved the needle for investors who had been guessing at GTA Online's staying power.
+Still a meaningful gain over the pre-leak close, and a clear signal that hard revenue numbers moved investor sentiment on GTA Online's long-term viability.

 info

-According to Insider Gaming, which tracked the share movement, the jump happened within the first hour of April 14 trading and represented one of Take-Two's more notable single-session gains in recent months.
+The surge happened in the opening hour of April 14 trading and marked one of Take-Two's sharpest single-session climbs in recent months.

 Context: Take-Two is still climbing back